 The company offers online shoppers a brilliant opportunity to take the bikes for a 14-day test ride before giving their feedback.

 Even though partial assembling is done at the factory, you will still require services from a certified mechanic from your local bike shop in order to fix the missing parts.
-Your local bike shop is a better idea than assembling it yourself because you might break it if you don’t have the technical knowhow.
+Your local bike shop is a better idea than assembling it yourself because you might break it if you don’t have the technical know-how.
 It is also cheaper than ordering online.

 You can also choose to order a complete Ibis bike from Amazon if you want to avoid all of the above issues.
 The beauty of this is that you don’t have to crack your brain trying to figure out how to assemble a bike and you can also be certain that your bike will not give you problems in future.

-Ibis mountain bikes
+The famous Ibis mountain bikes

 Due to the enormous demand for mountain bikes, Ibis has continued to produce state-of-art MTB brands.
 The Enduro World Series Team has had the opportunity of test riding some of the leading ibis brands.
-Engineers, designers and marketers have established have been assess their performances in order to improve further on the how they design and manufacture the bikes.
+Engineers, designers and marketers have established have been assessed their performances in order to improve further on how they design and manufacture the bikes.

-The 4th generation Mojo HD series boasts of HD4 features with a completely new geometry for all your mileage and stability needs.
+The 4th generation Mojo HD series boasts of HD4 features with completely new geometry for all your mileage and stability needs.
 With a 64.9 degree head tube angle, it is able to maneuver through the harshest of trail and cover downhill races.
 With wheels measuring up to 27.5”, it can accommodate any weight distribution.